fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 ### A buffet for Conway

 This was also magical for a weaning baby.
 We could pick and choose all sorts of things to offer him.
-From breadsticks to chew on, to slices of vegetable, to cottage and cream cheese on crackers, to raspberry and yoghurt deserts, to hard boiled eggs and slices of watermelon.
+From breadsticks to chew on, to slices of vegetable, to cottage and cream cheese on crackers, to raspberry and yoghurt desserts, to hard boiled eggs and slices of watermelon.
 We’d also get a smoothie made for him, to spoon feed, we put in a couple of nuts to introduce him to them in a small dose.

 He tried the lot, most went on him, or the floor, or somewhere in between, and as holidaying parents we revelled in not having to tidy everything up at the end.